dysproseum/balena-combo/README.md

 The indoor air quality (IAQ) readings in previous versions of balenaSense were dependent on propriatery software that had recurring breaking changes.
 On multiple occasions, the entire project was broken while new changes were investigated and merged.
 In addition, to obtain accurate air quality readings on the BME680, specific burn in procedures are required that balenaSense did not support.
 For these reasons, air quality readings are no longer a part of balenaSense.

-### balenaBlocks and extensibility

-[balenaBlocks](https://github.com/balenablocks) are open source and extendable!
-We're looking into non-proprietary ways to support air quality readings and sensors on HATs: PRs are welcome!
-We believe that this block-based balenaSense is a more flexible solution overall, and a better base for adding more features as time goes on.
-If there is a feature that you want to see reinstated, please add an issue on [the repo](https://github.com/balenalabs/balena-sense).

 ## Contributing

 Do you want to help make balenaSense better?
 Take a look at our [Contributing Guide](contributing).
 Hope to see you around!